This blog post was updated on April 16, 2019.

 Keeping it simple

-The driver electronics for BLDC and stepper motors are more complex than the electronics needed to drive a brushed DC motor.
-If you choose to use brushed DC motors for moving the flaps, using a motor driver that directly drives the flap motor has a clear advantage – it is simpler both in hardware and software.
+The driver electronics used to drive a flap using a brushed DC motor is simple and found across multiple system configurations.
+If you choose to use brushed DC motors for moving the flaps, using a motor driver that directly drives the flap motor has a clear advantage – it is simpler in both hardware and software.